dwarbler/CS128H-Course-Website/README.md

 # CS128H-Course-Website
 The course website for CS128H at UIUC, a course about Rust.
-The tech stack includes:
+The tech stack is:
+- Typescript
+- React
+- Cypress
+- Jest